alakeldev/passwords-generator-and-manager/README.md

 ### Current User Goals:
 - Generate strong and unique passwords for their online accounts.
 - Store their passwords and usernames securely in an encrypted file.
-- Easily to back to their saved passwords whenever they need them.
+- Easily go back to their saved passwords whenever they need them.

 ### New User Goals:
 - Generate fast small-medium passwords that are easy to remember but still secure.